A Quick Guide to 9 Essential Project Documents and Templates

 3. RACI Matrix

 Mapping this out helps to reduce confusion, distribute workload, and increase efficiency.
+To learn how to create a RACI Matrix effectively, check out this article on RACI project management.

 4. Work Breakdown Structure (WBS)

 The WBS organizes the work into manageable sections, often measured in time, for example, two weeks.
+The list starts with identifying required deliverables and breaking them into smaller work packages and tasks needed to reach this project objective.

-By focusing on the bigger picture, the WBS ensures that every project element is noticed during the planning phase – making resource allocation much more straightforward.
+The WBS ensures that every project element is noticed during the planning phase – making resource allocation much more straightforward.

 5. Risks and Issues Log